surikaterna/viewdb/README.md

 ViewDB
 ======

-[ViewDB](https://github.com/surikaterna/viewdb) is an ODM for TypeScript & JavaScript.
+[ViewDB](https://github.com/surikaterna/viewdb) is an database for TypeScript & JavaScript.
 It can be configured with a custom Store in order to provide support for different persistence sources, such as MongoDB or IndexedDB, but comes with a default in memory Store for easy testing.